pipp37/fhem_jessie/README.md

 If NFS mount fails run with `--privileged` switch.

     docker run -d --name fhem --privileged -p 7072:7072 -p 8083:8083 -p 8084:8084 -p 8085:8085 -p 2222:2222  pipp37/fhem_jessie

+Using  usb  needs to add the device to the run command.
+Check usb devices on the host with ` lsusb `.
+Add in example: `  --device=/dev/bus/usb/001/002 ` .

 ### Commands:
 ##### Running containers: